-No, there are not strategies introduced for having conversations with patients about climate change - 17.
-In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
+17. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?

-2 Yes, the core curriculum includes strategies for taking an environmental history.

-1 Only elective coursework includes strategies for taking an environmental history.

-Only the curriculum does not include strategies for taking an environmental history.
+- 2 Yes, the core curriculum includes strategies for taking an environmental history. - 1 Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.

-Score explanation: Beyond 'Social history' there is no integrated way of taking an environmental history.
+Students are trained to take a full social history, including asking questions about exposures and environmental and occupational exposure during the respiratory placement in 3rd year, and CHDD (compassionate holistic diagnostic detective) course in second year.